 Alcohol is one of the most accessible addictive substances in the United States.
+Alcoholism affects millions of people across the country.
 Types of alcohol include:

 Pharmaceutical opioids are commonly used in the medical field to treat cases of severe pain.
 Other forms of opioids may be illicitly-made and sold on the streets.
 One thing that pharmaceutical and illicit opioids have in common is that they both can be extremely addictive.
 Common opioids include: